If you’re like me, planning, creating, and executing a marketing campaign takes time and energy – it can even be a bit daunting.

 To create a winning marketing strategy, you have to consider what will motivate your ideal customers to respond to your marketing.
 What can you offer to them that no one else can offer?
 Or, how can you position your offer to better communicate how you can give them what they want faster, cheaper, and easier than anyone else?

 If you’re seeking to influence shoppers to choose you and buy from you, then you need to give them a reason why.

 What’s your motivation?
 Why are you reaching out to them?
 Why should they respond?

 If you are able to better convey your “why” then your ideal customers will have a better understanding of “why” they’re receiving your letter, email, and/or ad and “why” it should matter to them – a.k.a. “why” they should respond.

 This will come up again later on, but this is critical to consider before you begin creating your marketing campaign.
 You’ll want to understand your “why” because it will inform how you reach the target audience.

 Create a Target Audience

-Believe it or not, your target audience and your ideal customers are not the same thing – though they are similar.
+Believe it or not, your target audience and your ideal customers are not the same things – though they are similar.

 Your ideal customer is exactly that – ideal and a customer.
-They are customers who you envision at your dealership or are currently customers at your dealership.
+They are customers who you envision at your dealership or are current customers at your dealership.

 Your target audience should be people who have similar traits as your ideal customer(s) – like age, location, vehicle preference, etc.